-Apart from this series of reports, APERC also .completed "Challenges and perspectives on deployment of BEVs and FCEVs".
+Apart from this series of fuel reports, APERC has recently published Challenges and perspectives on deployment of BEVs and FCEVs.
 The study discusses the current situation of battery electric and fuel cell electric vehicles in the APEC region; the impact of BEVs and FCEVs on electricity supply, demand, and CO2 emissions; and a comparative analysis of BEVs and FCEVs.

-Publication of the APERC Coal Report 2020, the APERC Oil Report 2020 and the APERC Gas Report 2019 will be in the first half of 2020
+Publication of the APERC Coal Report 2019, the APERC Oil Report 2020 and the APERC Gas Report 2020 will be in late 2020.